 Chapter 102 BWV 204 Ich bin mir vergnügt

-I am content in myself.
+I am content within myself.

 A cantata for soprano voice for an unknown occasion.